 Step 2: Identify the performance obligations in the contract

-Once the contract is established, identify each promise you make to the customer – also known as the performance obligation.
+Once you’ve established the contract, identify each promise you make to the customer – aka the performance obligation.
 A performance obligation is a distinct good or service, or a series of distinct goods or services, that are substantially the same and have the same pattern of transfer to the customer.

 Step 3: Determine the transaction price

-Fixed consideration, variable consideration, or both types may be included in the contract.
-If variable consideration is included, estimate the amount of variable consideration you are entitled to.
+The contract may include fixed consideration, variable consideration, or both types.
+If it includes variable consideration, estimate the amount of variable consideration you’re entitled to.
 You can use the expected value method or most likely amount method to calculate this amount.

 Pay attention to the timing of the payment and how much time will pass between the transfer of promised goods and services and when the customer pays to determine if there is a financing component.
 If a significant amount of time passes, adjust the transaction price for the time value of money.